The $10,000 awards are made through a highly competitive process.

 Fellowships lend prestige to an artist’s reputation and can open doors to other resources and employment opportunities.
 Meet this fiscal year’s accomplished fellowship recipients below, where you can also browse names of previously recognized artists.

-The disciplines in the upcoming rotation are:
+The disciplines in the current rotation are:

 When soliciting artist statements, the South Carolina Arts Commission (SCAC) provides artists complete latitude for those statements they craft to take any form.
 Publication of said statements does not—and should not be understood to—indicate endorsement by the state of South Carolina, SCAC, or agents thereof.